Can You Hear Me? (2018 TV series)

 Can You Hear Me?
 (M'entends-tu?) is a French-Canadian television series that is broadcast on Télé-Québec starring Mélissa Bédard, Ève Landry, and Florence Longpré as best friends who live in a low-income neighbourhood of Montreal, Quebec.
 The series premiered in December 2018, and ran for three seasons, concluding in May 2021.
-The show is distributed internationally through Netflix.
+The first two seasons of the show are distributed internationally through Netflix.